The Great Outdoors

 Stretching from mid-Wales to the Severn estuary, the River Wye is the fifth longest river in the UK at around 134 miles long.
 Much of its length is part of the border between England and Wales, and the lower section of the Wye Valley is an Area of Outstanding Natural Beauty.
 The river is ever popular with fisherman (especially renowned for salmon fishing) and boating enthusiasts (rowers, canoeists and kayakers alike).

-The Brecon Beacons National Park stretches from the western Black Mountain, across the central Fforest Fawr and Brecon Beacons, and onto the eastern Black Mountains.
+The Brecon Beacons/Bannau Brycheiniog National Park stretches from the western Black Mountain, across the central Fforest Fawr and Brecon Beacons, and onto the eastern Black Mountains.
 The park is perfect for beautiful remote walks and hiking.
 Many outdoor activities beyond walking are available in the area, including cycling, horse riding, rock climbing and hang gilding.
 The Taff Trail, a long-distance cycling route, passes straight through the Brecon Beacons on its way to Cardiff, and a one hundred mile walking route called the Beacons Way covers the entire length of the National Park.